muniworth/fp-onboarding/FunctionalProgramming/README.md

 - performing no file I/O effects;
 - opening a file by name, creating a file handle, and passing the handle to a continuation;
-- reading the file with a given handle, passing the contents to a continuation;
+- reading the file with a given handle, and passing the contents to a continuation;
-- writing a string to the file with a given handle, then proceeding with a continuation.
+- writing a string to the file with a given handle, and then proceeding with a continuation.
 > **Haskell novices**: The Haskell community says "continuation" to mean "the
 > thing to do next", usually denoted with a `k`.

-Like with `Fallible e` and `State s`, `FileIO` has a pure fragment containing computations that don't really perform file I/O, and we enter it with `pure`:
+In the case of `FileIO`, the
+> "thing to do next" is always essentially another `FileIO` computation.

+From the definition of `FileIO`, we can immediately derive a few core operations of file I/O effects (including `pure`, an analogue to the `pure` operation for `Fallible e` and `State s` effects):
 ```Haskell
 pure :: a -> FileIO a
 pure = Pure